Koala Coaching Clinic

 4. Anagramming

-With our deep sub-conscious minds we seldom dabble
+With our deep sub-conscious minds we seldom dabble But something must impel The words we spell When we're playing Scrabble

 Noel Coward, Bronxville Darby and Joan

 Anagramming - or unscrambling a jumble of letters into meaningful words - is the core skill of the Scrabble player.
-Noel Coward saw it, quite rightly , as a ‘sub-conscious’ experience.
-Experts can often spot words on their rack or across the board in the wink of an eye and , like Nabokov’s Ada, shape “appetizing long words from the most unpromising scraps and collops.”
+Noel Coward saw it, quite rightly , as a 'sub-conscious' experience.
+Experts can often spot words on their rack or across the board in the wink of an eye and , like Nabokov's Ada, shape 'appetizing long words from the most unpromising scraps and collops.'
 But, excluding a handful of geniuses, most players have to work at their rack - just as writers gain their inspiration from tapping at a keyboard.

 Anagramming Tips